 We’re facing two challenges: our learning tactics have been pruned since childhood into only what we need to manage in our lives (we’ve lost some we had as kids), and secondly, learning the bass requires different learning tactics than we’ve ever needed before.
 Take a look at this handy chart:

 Note this pyramid is VERY DIFFERENT than the conceptual pyramid you’d draw for yourself as you advance in technique – when, having honed your learning skills as well as your bass technique, the zone for Musicality and upgrading your gear will be much larger (for example).
 [Note: the topics of Musicality, Equipment and Technique Materials (e.g., method books) are for another day – this article will be interminable if we try to cover it all!]
-At earlier stages, the broad base of the pyramid is learning how to learn.
+At earlier stages, the broad base of the pyramid is learning how to learn, be it through school, through textbooks or through online education.
 All learning takes place through learning skills, so the more acquisition skills you have, the shorter your path to the apex of your pyramid.
 The tougher the time you are having advancing on the bass, the greater the payoff from the investment in learning skills.
 Your learning skills are your bank account – cast a broad net in the form of understanding how to learn, and you’ll have a wealth you can apply to most rapidly and efficiently acquiring bass technique.
 The player who’s struggling at the bass, full of self-doubt or old habits that won’t die, is painfully making payments on his future at a high rate of interest.

 So what learning skills are we talking about?
 These are largely up to you to discover (oh, joy.) – as indicated when your progress toward your goals hits a plateau or you find ‘blind spots’ where you can’t understand what your teacher is telling you to do.
 Trace it back, start asking questions such as “how did you learn that?” and you’ll find a surprising learning tactic that will get you through the problem.
 Here are a few basic ones: